 All that to say, thinking of your spending as a percentage of your income is much more helpful than thinking about a dollar amount you should be spending on a certain category.

 Here are Dave Ramsey’s percentage guidelines for a reasonable amount of spending.
 If you’re a high income earner, you will probably not need to spend as much in certain categories.
-(His method helps a TON of people get out of debt… I highly recommend following these guidelines for your own budget if things feel tight.)
+(His method helps a TON of people get out of debt… and it helped us!
+I highly recommend use these guidelines as a starting point for your own budget if things feel tight.)

 |Category||Percentage of Overall Spending|